P1sec/MCC_MNC/README.md

 [...]
 ```

-Finally, the last script generates new JSON and Python dictionnaries based on
+The command *gen_dataset.py* then generates new JSON and Python dictionnaries based on
-those re-engineered data:
+those re-engineered data and store them in new files prefixed with "p1":
 - MNC: dict of MCCMNC 5/6-digit-str, MNO(s) information
 - MCC: dict of MCC 3-digit-str, Operators-related information
 - MSISDN: dict of MSISDN prefixes, countries